Construction Costs in Los Angeles

 Garage (Typical Range)

 These costs reflect the combined impact of excavation, shoring, structural concrete, waterproofing, MEP systems, and the extended schedule that below-grade work adds to the project.
-An owner considering a 2,000-square-foot subterranean level should be budgeting $1.2M to $2M or more for that scope, depending on site conditions and the level of finish.
+A bare subterranean space used primarily for storage or utility access might come in at the lower end of that range, around $800/SF, but a finished living space with bedrooms, bathrooms, and full MEP systems is typically $1,000/SF or more.
+On hillside projects where the basement is excavated into a slope, the below-grade living space is typically the most expensive square footage in the entire project, often running $1,200-$1,400/SF when you account for excavation, shoring, structural concrete, waterproofing, and full interior finishes.
+An owner considering a 2,000-square-foot subterranean level with finished living space should be budgeting $2M to $2.5M or more for that scope, depending on site conditions and the level of finish.
 On properties where zoning limits above-grade floor area but permits subterranean space, the economics of building down versus buying a larger lot are worth analyzing carefully with your architect and construction manager early in the process.

 Subterranean Space and Your Budget

 Subterranean construction can easily add seven figures to a project budget.
-The cost per square foot for below-grade space is typically 1.5 to 2.5 times the cost of equivalent above-grade space due to excavation, structural requirements, waterproofing, and specialized MEP systems.
+Finished below-grade living space typically costs $1,000/SF or more, which is 1.5 to 2.5 times the cost of equivalent above-grade space due to excavation, structural requirements, waterproofing, and specialized MEP systems.
 If your program includes a subterranean garage, theater, or other below-grade space, it should be identified and budgeted during schematic design, not treated as a simple extension of the building footprint.

 Building Envelope

 The building envelope is everything that separates the interior conditioned space from the exterior: the roof, walls, windows and doors, and the waterproofing systems that keep water out of the structure.
-Envelope performance affects energy efficiency, long-term durability, and occupant comfort.
-In Los Angeles, the combination of seasonal rain, marine air, and temperature swings means that building envelope detailing requires careful attention, particularly at material transitions and penetrations where water intrusion risk is highest.
+In Los Angeles, the combination of seasonal rain, Santa Ana winds, marine air exposure at coastal and canyon elevations, and wide temperature swings means that building envelope detailing requires careful attention, particularly at material transitions and penetrations where water intrusion risk is highest.
+Envelope failures that might take years to manifest in a drier climate can develop quickly in properties exposed to wind-driven rain and salt air.

 Waterproofing